November 2016 — Black Friday

 He grinned.
 “Zaza!”

-Constanza rolled her eyes and shook her head.
+Constanza groaned.
 “No one respects my name.”

 “She’s Amara,” Constanza said, waving a hand between us.
 “A friend with better manners than you.”

-Constanza groaned.
-“Este nene sí que fastidia.
-You know, most people say excuse me, not barrel through a candle aisle like it’s a freeway.”
+“Este nene sí que fastidia,” she muttered.
+“You know, most people say excuse me, not barrel through a candle aisle like it’s a freeway.”

 Then he turned to me, grin still intact.
 “Anyway. . .
 I’m Dorian.
-Candle aisle traffic control, at your service.”
+Candle-aisle traffic control, at your service.”

 A spark.